 The patches shown in the images ARE NOT INCLUDED with the purchase of this vest.
 However, you can add the patches you need for your dog to your order here.

-Whether your dog is a Service Dog, Service Dog in Training, Emotional Support Dog or Therapy Dog, we have a wide selection of patches to make your vest custom.
+Whether your dog is a Service Dog, Service Dog in Training, Emotional Support Dog or Therapy Dog, we have a wide selection of patches to make your dogs vest custom.

 How Do I Pick the Right Size of Service Dog Vest?